Patient professional reference

 - Pyschogenic tremor - the tremor is variable, increases under direct observation, decreases with distraction and changes with voluntary movement of the contralateral limb.

-The 'atypical Parkinsonism syndromes' are a group which look like PD but are much more severe.
-Median survival is only seven years compared with the normal lifespan in PD.
+The 'atypical Parkinsonism syndromes' are a group which look like Parkinson's disease but are much more severe.
+Median survival is only seven years compared with the normal lifespan in Parkinson's disease.
 They include:

 - Multiple system atrophy - may also present with Parkinsonian symptoms, often with a poor or temporary response to levodopa therapy.
 See separate Multiple System Atrophy article.